})

 What role do CCTV systems play in construction site security?

 CCTV systems provide real-time video surveillance, enabling continuous monitoring of the site.
 Advanced solutions, including AI-driven analytics, automate threat detection and enhance response times.
+Studies show that effective CCTV installation can reduce theft and vandalism incidents by up to 70%.

-How is AI expected to impact CCTV technologies by 2025?
+How is AI expected to impact CCTV technologies by 2026?

 What are access control solutions and why are they important?